apiture/api-ref-resolver/README.md

 Otherwise, it is specification agnostic and works with either [OpenAPI](https://www.openapis.org/) specification or [AsyncAPI](https://www.asyncapi.com/) specification.

-This tool does not enforce JSON Reference strictness; that is, the `$ref` member may have siblings.
+This tool does _not_ enforce JSON Reference strictness; that is, the `$ref` member may have siblings, as used in [OpenAPI 3.1 Reference Objects](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#referenceObject).

 ## Use